tair-opensource/TairZset/README.md

 ```
 ## Test
 1. Modify the path in the tairzset.tcl file in the `tests` directory to `set testmodule [file your_path/tairzset_module.so]`
-2. Add the path of the tairzset.tcl file in the `tests` directory to the all_tests of redis test_helper.tcl
+2. Put tairzset.tcl or link it in redis/tests.
 3. run ./runtest --single tairzset

 ## Client